LaunchCodeEducation/aws-basics/content/final-project/java-spring-persistent/java-techjobs-scripted/index.md

 After deploying the persistent Java application you can take things one step further and create your `EC2` instance providing `User Data`

-The `User Data` is a way for us to give instructions to the `EC2` instance to complete on creation.
+`User Data` is a way for us to give instructions to the `EC2` instance to complete on creation.
+This allows you to automate the process of installing the requirements to deploy your web application.

 ### Getting Organized
-What needs to happen for the Java/Spring Persistent web application to be deployed?
+This walkthrough will take the `Java/Spring` application deployment requirements and store them inside of one script.

-You will need:
+The Script will need:
-1. New `EC2` Instance
-1. Built Artifacts of application cloned to `EC2` instance
+1. Built Artifacts of application cloned to `EC2`
 1. Correct version of `Java` installed on `EC2`
 1. Web Server installed on `EC2`
-1. Web Server configuation file
+1. Web Server file configured
+1. `public-ipv4` address of web server
+    1. This will be needed for the web server configuration
 1. `Docker` installed to create a `MySQL` container for the database

-#### EC2 Instance Created
-1. `Name of Instance`: java-spring-persistent
-1. `AMI`: Ubuntu 22.04
-1. `Instance Type`: t2 micro
-1. `Key Pair`: Not Required
-1. `Security Group`: New Security Group:
-    1. `HTTP` enabled
+### Scripting with Bash

+This walkthrough will be completing the above task utilizing a `Bash` script.

+{{% notice note %}}
+The steps to manually deploy the application have been included below.
+The goal of this walkthrough is to have the script perform all of these steps so that the entire process is automated.
+For more information on scripting please reference the ["Bash: Scripting" section from the Linux Curriculum](https://launchcodetechnicaltraining.org/linux/bash-scripting/)
+{{% /notice %}}

 #### Project Artifacts
 The artifacts are already built, they just need to be installed onto the virtual machine with `git`.